-The trapped breathing under the fabric also create moist environment that make your chance to get skin irritation higher.
+The trapped breathing under the fabric also creates a moist environment that makes your chance to get skin irritation higher.

-1. Cleanse your face before and after wearing mask
+1. Cleanse your face before and after wearing a mask

-Protect your skin by using gentle facial cleanser that works on almost all types of skin; including sensitive and oily skin.
-Harsh and strong cleanser can disrupt outer layer of your skin and make your skin dry.
+Protect your skin by using a gentle facial cleanser that works on almost all types of skin; including sensitive and oily skin.
+A harsh and strong cleanser can disrupt the outer layer of your skin and make your skin dry.
 This condition will likely make you more susceptible to breakouts and irritation.

 3. Avoid using makeup for some time